 I can’t believe how many fears of our ancestors have provided popular touristic objectives of today.
 If we only think of how many citadels and fortresses are there, we see that throughout the history humans were anything but friendly.
 Everybody wanted something that belonged to somebody else, be it a country, a piece of land or simply a handbag.
 This made security a need for all dwellings or countries that wanted to avoid becoming victims of savage hoards trying to occupy their territories.
-Meteora Greece is the perfect example of using nature for defense purposes.
+Meteora Greece with its clifftop monasteries is the perfect example of using nature for defense purposes.

 Out of fear, Greek monks built the Meteora monasteries in Kalambaka straight on the top of huge cliffs.
 Some of them didn’t even have access by foot.
 Monks got in and out by sitting in a basket hanging on a rope or by using wooden ladders which could be drawn up in case of danger.

 Here’s another lifting basket, which looks more like the original thing:

 The Meteora Greece monasteries were built between mid-14th century and mid-16th century.
 In the beginning, there were about 23 of them (as far as I remember).

 Only six of them are still erect nowadays: The Great Meteoron, Varlaam, The Holy Trinity, Roussanou, St. Stephen’s and The Holy Monastery of Saint Nicholas of Anapafsas.
 St. Stephen’s Monastery is the most accessible to tourists, as it has a bridge that allows you to get to the entrance without having to climb hundreds of stairs.

 If you want to relax and let other do all the work, you can book a private tour from Kalabaka to see the rocks in the sunset, during the golden hour, or this 5 hour hiking tour of Meteora.